RamiroHemmerling/ToDoListe/README.md

-# To-Do Liste
+# To-Do List
 - ## Built with
 <img src="https://skillicons.dev/icons?i=js,html,css"/>

 - ## Functions
-  - To-Do's auf der Main-Page suchen und sortieren.
+ - To-do's are automatically sorted and can be searched.
-  - To-Do's mit allen Daten hinzufügen und bearbeiten.
+  - To-do's can be added and all information can be edited.
-  - To-Do's Löschen.
+  - To-do's can be deleted.